-Participation requirements for STAAR Alternate 2 are described in chapter 5, "STAAR Alternate 2."
+STAAR Alternate 2 is an alternate assessment based on alternate academic achievement standards for students receiving special education services and who have a significant cognitive disability.
+STAAR Alternate 2 is described in chapter 5, "STAAR Alternate 2."

 Testing Requirements for Graduation